Meta-optical Miniscope for Multifunctional Imaging: Results and discussion

 In contrast, the metalens with a square phase profile enhances the FOV by breaking rotational symmetry and replacing it with translational symmetry \cite{pu2017nanoapertures,martins2020metalenses}.
 The corresponding phase profile is expressed as:

 Here, $r$ represents the radial position, while $\lambda$ and $f$ correspond to the working wavelength and focal length, respectively.
 In the design, we assume an aperture of 2 mm in diameter with a focal length of 2 mm, for a wavelength of 530 nm, corresponding to the typically collected fluorescence wavelength in miniscopes, under excitation with the integrated blue LED.
 Small-f-number lenses are employed to highlight the functional differences between metalens designs, as the divergence in their phase profiles becomes more pronounced at large numerical apertures.\cite{liang2019high}.
+For practical applications, the design parameters of the metalens, including its diameter and focal length, play a crucial role in determining the overall system performance.
+We have therefore added a more detailed discussion on how these parameters influence the imaging performance, as presented in the Supporting Information.
 We note that changing these parameters is straightforward, enabling adaptation of a large variety of custom focal lengths/diameters.
 In comparison, prototyping refractive lenses or GRIN lenses can be significantly more challenging, and the choice is typically limited to an already available selection of lenses.
-To achieve the EDOF capability, we employed an inverse design approach \cite{bayati2020inverse,froch2025beating}, where the phase profile is optimized such that the targeted sum of logarithmic intensities along the defined depth of field is maximized.
+To achieve the EDOF capability, we employed an inverse design approach \cite{bayati2020inverse,froch2025beating}, where the phase profile is optimized such that the targeted sum of logarithmic intensities along the defined DOF is maximized.
 Specifically, we optimized the PSF, to extend continuously over a 700 \si{\micro\metre} depth range, rather than concentrating solely on the primary focal plane.
+The detailed optimization procedure, including the field propagation to different focal planes and the definition of the loss function, can be found in the Supporting Information.
 The DH metalens produces a PSF with two lobes rotating along a helix, whereas the relative angle of rotation can be used to measure the source depth\cite{yang2023realizing,hao2024single}.
 We optimized the intensity of the two rotating lobes at different angles across varying planes by fine-tuning the coefficients of the clouds of a Laguerre-Gauss mode.
 The phase profile was then combined with the standard hyperbolic phase profile.
 Further details on the optimization process can be found in the relevant literature. \cite{jin2019metasurface,colburn2020metasurface,fröch2022dual}